MXJK851/SpinView/docs/installation.md

 $ spinview start
 ```
 </div>

 Note: it will be a little bit slow from cold start, please wait for a while.

+Note: it will be a little bit slow from cold start, please wait for a while.